Wednesday Community Calendar

-Here’s your community calendar for Wednesday, January 25th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Here’s your community calendar for Wednesday, February 1st, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
 Info at MTSoprisRotaryClub.com.
 Rotary: Service above self.
-Click the headline to view listings like photographer Jesse Hoffman speaking at ACES Hallam Lake at 7.
+Click the headline to view listings like Aspen Film screening the documentary Miss Sharon Jones! at the Isis tonight.

 -